RoboticExplorationLab/Altro.jl/README.md

 | `c_max` | Maximum constrained violation |
 | `gradient` | Approximation of dual optimality residual (2-norm of gradient of the Lagrangian) |
 | `penalty_max` | Maximum penalty parameter |

 The other fields are used interally by the solver and not important to the end user.

+The vector fields of the `SolverStats` type can be converted to a dictionary via `Dict(stats::SolverStats)`, which can then be cast into a tabular format such as `DataFrame` from DataFrames.jl.

 ## Solver Options
 Like any nonlinear programming solver, ALTRO comes with a host of solver options.